3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 layer helps developers implement automatic file signing and verification with relative ease.
 Implementing CI/CD, however, will require extra work to make sure that everything can be done securely.

-UEFI Secure Boot integration and all other features described in this post will be featured in [Zarhus OS](https://docs.zarhus.com/) - a cutting-edge, adaptable and secure operating system designed for embedded systems, which is being developed by 3mdeb.